 Rural and remote Alaska and rural Washington state face many healthcare challenges.

-- Rural areas do not have enough clinical workers, and those who choose to serve rural areas experience many challenges including overburdened patient rosters, limited training opportunities and professional isolation.
+- Rural areas do not have enough clinical workers.
+Those who do choose to serve rural areas experience many challenges, including overburdened patient rosters, limited training opportunities and professional isolation.